csutorasa/XOutput/README.md

 If your analogue stick isn't in perfect condition, you may have what is called a deadzone, which means that a part of the axis isn't working right, usually it's the center part, syndromes of this are: wrong center position and unwanted movement of the camera, character, etc. To solve go to the game settings and apply a bit of deadzone, how much depends on the device in question.

+## Command line arguments

+- `--start="application-name"` - you can define a part of the display name of the controller to be started on application startup.

 ## Developer release

 If you want to test the latest, often unstable, features before the stable releases, you can check the [AppVeyor](https://ci.appveyor.com/project/csutorasa/xoutput/build/artifacts) builds.